robotncc/twitter_streaming_with_apache_spark/README.md

 ## Preparation

+1. Getting Twitter API keys

+    * Create a twitter account if you do not already have one.
+    * Go to https://apps.twitter.com/ and log in with your twitter credentials.
+    * Click "Create New App"
+    * Fill out the form, agree to the terms, and click "Create your Twitter application"
+    * In the next page, click on "API keys" tab, and copy your "API key" and "API secret".
+    * Scroll down and click "Create my access token", and copy your "Access token" and "Access token secret".

-1. Open Terminal and start Kafka server:
+2. Open Terminal and start Kafka server:
    `sudo service kafka-server start`
-2. Create Kafka topic:
+3. Create Kafka topic:
    `kafka-topics --create --zookeeper localhost:2181 --topic twitter-stream --partitions 1 --replication-factor 1`
-3. Start `hbase shell` and create new table with structure:
+4. Start `hbase shell` and create new table with structure:
     * Key: id_str
     * Column family **user**: author, location
     * Column family **general**: lang, created, text, hashtags